-Thin lens equation calculator has been prepared to help you to analyze optical properties of the simple lens.
+The thin lens equation calculator will help you to analyze the optical properties of the simple lens.
 Keep reading to learn about the thin lens equation and understand how a lens can magnify the image of an object.
-Everything is about light, so make sure to check out the principles of the light refraction too!
+Everything is about light, so be sure to check out the principles of light refraction too!

 Thin lens equation

 If we place the object near the lens, we will get its image somewhere.
 The position, orientation, and size of this image depend on two things: the focal length of the lens (which is specific for the particular lens) and the position of the original object.
 We can predict what we will see with the following thin lens equation:

 x– Distance between the object and the center of the lens;

 y– Distance between the image and the center of the lens; and